About our Program

 - Community involvement: Involvement with the community through our Honor Society (Sigma Tau Delta) and the opportunity to participate in campus and regional events.
 Recent events include Dr. Seuss Day on campus, movie screenings, and Halloween readings at the South Georgia Regional Library.

-If you still wonder whether an English degree is for you, consider the following and read the enclosed article by
+If you still wonder whether an English degree is for you, consider the following:

 "At a time when employers are looking for graduates who can think, read, and write creatively and critically, English majors are succeeding in a variety of fields.
 While most English majors go on to become college or high school language arts teachers, a significant number make their way as successful editors, journalists, as well as public relations and marketing specialists.
 English majors find their way to professional and non-profit managerial positions in significant numbers, and English is one of the top two favorite majors for pre-law students.
 Getting an English degree, however, does more for you than preparing you to earn a living.
 At its heart, the study of English offers a deeper understanding of our culture, and expands your understanding of how you see the world.
 In short, it embodies the motto "Earn a living, but make a life."